 - lack of regular exercise

 It’s unclear if stress directly causes high cholesterol.
-Unmanaged stress may lead to behaviors that can increase LDL and total cholesterol such as overeating fatty foods, inactivity, and increased smoking.
+Unmanaged stress may lead to behaviors that can increase LDL and total cholesterol, such as:

 To treat high cholesterol, doctors often recommend these lifestyle changes: